zendannyy/cloud_bot/README.md

 ## Summary
 A natural language chatbot that answers prompted questions for a given AWS account.

-For getting an overview of the system design and file structure, see the `lang_bot_tree_output.txt` file.

 Prerequisites
 - Having credentials for any chat based LLM that LanhChain supports.